- Home

 - Art & Culture

-- An introduction to Diwali – including some tasty recipes to try
+- An introduction to Diwali – plus some delicious recipes to try

 Diwali is one of India’s biggest and most important festivals.
-But it’s celebrated by many Hindus, Jains, Sikhs, and some Buddhists throughout the world.
+But it’s celebrated by many Hindus, Jains, Sikhs, and some Buddhists worldwide.

 What is Diwali?

-Diwali (also spelt Divali, Deepavali or Deepawali) is a religious festival celebrated by Hindus, Sikhs, Jains (practitioners of Jainism, an ancient religion that prizes non-violence above all else) across the world.
-Some Buddhists celebrate Diwali too.
+As mentioned above, Diwali (also spelt Divali, Deepavali, or Deepawali) is a religious festival celebrated worldwide by Hindus, Sikhs, and Jains (practitioners of Jainism, an ancient Indian religion centred around non-violence).
+Some Buddhists celebrate Diwali, too.

-Originating from the Sanskrit word dipavali – which means ‘row’ [or series] of lights’ – the holiday is commonly called the ‘Festival of Lights’.
-This is largely due to the custom of lighting small clay lamps, known as diyas, to symbolise the triumph of light over darkness, good over evil, and wisdom over ignorance.
+Originating from the Sanskrit word dipavali, meaning‘row (or series) of lights’, it’s commonly called the ‘Festival of Lights’.
+This is largely due to the custom of lighting small clay lamps, known as diyas, which symbolise the triumph of light over darkness, good over evil, and wisdom over ignorance.

-Diwali is a rich and diverse festival, and people’s customs, traditions, and reasons for celebrating vary depending on what religion they practice and where they live.
-But, the festival typically lasts five days.
+Diwali is a rich and diverse festival, and customs, traditions, and reasons for celebrating depend on where they live and what religion they practice.
+However, in many cases, the festival lasts five days.

 Why is Diwali celebrated?

-However, no matter the reason for observing Diwali, for all regions and faiths, it’s a time to light candles and celebrate the victory of good over evil, light over darkness, hope over despair, and wisdom over ignorance.
+For all faiths, Diwali is a time to light candles and celebrate the victory of good over evil, light over darkness, hope over despair, and wisdom over ignorance.
+But different religions have different reasons for celebrating.

 Diwali in Hinduism

-For example, many Hindus use the time to commemorate the homecoming of the ancient figure of Rama (the seventh avatar of the god Vishnu, the preserver and protector of the universe).
+During Diwali, many Hindus commemorate the homecoming of Rama, the seventh avatar of the god Vishnu, the preserver and protector of the universe.

-According to Hindu tradition, Rama returned home to the city of Ayodhya after spending 14 years in exile and saving his wife, Sita (an avatar of Lakshmi, the goddess of wealth and fortune), from the demon Ravana.
+According to Hindu tradition, Diwali marks the day when Rama returned home to the city of Ayodhya after spending 14 years in exile and saving his wife, Sita (an avatar of Lakshmi, the goddess of wealth and fortune), from a demon called Ravana.

 Diwali in Sikhism

 Bandi Chhor Divas marks the guru’s release from prison along with 52 princes by the Mughal Emperor Jahangir in 1619.
-Tradition says that the emperor granted Guru Hargobind his freedom, but the guru refused to leave without the other prisoners.
+According to tradition, the emperor granted Guru Hargobind his freedom, but he refused to leave without the other prisoners.

-Reluctant to let the princes go, Jahangir told Guru Hargobind that he would release any prisoners that could hold onto his robe as he left.
+Reluctant to let the princes go, Jahangir said that he would release any prisoners who could hold onto the guru’s robe as he left.
 As a result, the guru had a cloak made with 52 tassels so all the prisoners could follow him to freedom.
-It’s said that they arrived back in the holy city of Amritsar on Diwali.
+It’s said they arrived back in the holy city of Amritsar on Diwali.

 Diwali in Jainism